-123.229.
-Training is important for supervision staff to understand the VASP sector and the various business models that exist.
+- 254. Training, at all levels, from front-line supervisors to managers and board members, is important for supervision staff to understand the VASP sector and the various business models that exist.
 In particular, supervisors should ensure that staff are trained to assess the quality of a VASP's ML/TF risk assessment and to consider the adequacy, proportionality, effectiveness, and efficiency of the VASP's AML/CFT policies, procedures, and internal controls in light of its risk assessment.
-Training in blockchain or other analytics may also be useful.

-- 124.230.
-Training should allow supervisory staff to form sound judgements about the quality of the VASP's risk assessments and the adequacy and proportionality of a VASP's AML/CFT controls.
-It should also aim at achieving consistency in the supervisory approach at a national level in cases where there are multiple competent supervisory authorities or when the national supervisory model is devolved or fragmented. - 125.231.
+Training on current and emerging technologies such as blockchain or other analytics may also be useful. - 255.
+Training should cover issues such as how to interact with entities and allow supervisory staff to form sound judgements about the quality of the VASP's risk assessments and the adequacy and proportionality of a VASP's AML/CFT controls.
+It should also aim at achieving consistency in the supervisory approach at a national level in cases where there are multiple competent supervisory authorities or when the national supervisory model is devolved or fragmented. - 256.
 Similarly, countries should consider opportunities for public-private sector training and collaboration to further educate and raise awareness among both operational and other competent authorities and industry on various issues relating to VAs and VASP activities.